An official website of the United States government

 People who want to canoe or kayak the Cuyahoga River in Cuyahoga Valley National Park must bring their own equipment.
 The National Park Service does not maintain the river for recreational use.
 Paddle at your own risk.
 You are responsible for your own safety.
 Always be aware of your surroundings, the weather, and the water level.
 Know your equipment, limits, and skills.
 Don't paddle alone: let someone know your plans and when you expect to return.

 Permanent hazards are listed in the links for each river access point.
 Other hazards are common but change with the changing river conditions.
-We will post longer-term natural ones as information becomes available.
+We post longer-term natural hazards as information becomes available.
 When in doubt, take out!

-• There is currently a river-wide closure near river mile 17 due to bridge demolition and construction.
+There is currently a river-wide closure near river mile 17 due to bridge demolition and construction.
 The closure begins upstream of the Alexander/Pleasant Valley Road bridge and extends to downstream of the construction zone.
 Barrier cables with marker buoys extend across the river.
-Travel safely through the area by following temporary portages.
-One is just upstream of the Fitzwater Road bridge on the west side of the river (river left) and the other is just downstream of the Fitzwater Road bridge on the east side of the river (river right).
+Follow signs to portage upstream of the Fitzwater Road bridge.
+Exit on the west side of the river (river left), relaunch on the east side.

 Fixed hazards